cfazilleau/CFaz.dev/content/en/posts/a-first-experience-with-the-switch-devkit.md

 author: "Clément Fazilleau"
 draft: false
 tags: [ game ]
-description: A Research and Devlopment project on the switch devkit.
+description: A Research and Development project on the switch devkit.
 ---

 During my third year at ISART, I was given the opportunity to make a 2 week project using the Nintendo Switch Devkit.
 This is not an opportunity frequently given to students so my friend Julien and myself grabbed this opprtunity.
 Here is what we learned: